forestgrape/coronavirus/monitoring.md

 ### On Estimates Out of Bounds
-A correction factor greater than 2 needs redesign of the case estimates.
-A correction factor larger than 5 combined with a death count greater than 2.5 per million per day I consider worrying (Sections [Strategy](#strategy) and [On Numbers](#on-numbers)).
+A correction factor greater than 2 needs a redesign of the case estimates.
+A correction factor larger than 5 combined with a death count greater than 2.5 per million per day I consider worrying (Sections [Strategy](./controlling.md#strategy) and [On Numbers](#on-numbers)).
 How much worrying depends if, how effective and when measures have been adapted.
 Transmissions should be reduced or even prevented until a clear view is available.
-In serious situations (possible hospital overflow), a tactics uniform across movement areas and between them movement monitoring/controls/reduction can be necessary.
+In serious situations (possible hospital overflow), a tactics uniform across movement areas and between them movement monitoring/control/reduction can be necessary.

-* Pausing infections especially everything super-spreading opportunities i.e. indoor rooms.
+1. Pausing infections especially everything super-spreading opportunities i.e. indoor rooms.
   * closure of non essential businesses
   * for somewhat essential businesses e.g. longer distance public transport: names can be recorded and people need to hand in some argumentation in the next weeks why it was essential to enter.
 This causes few immediate work/tumults but likely discourages most from unnecessarily entering.
   * whitelist approach if doable e.g. negative test/no fever required
   * pause of non essential visits to hospitals and so on
-* sample and estimate the numbers
+2. Sample and estimate the numbers
   * should be doable within a few days
   * 5'000 tests per million inhabitants should work to estimate to infection rate with an accuracy of .5% (Uniform -random- sampling)
-* choosing tactics suiting the strategy given the situation
+3. Choosing a tactics suiting the strategy given the situation

 ### What to Monitor